smcalilly/oblique-strategies-bangle-js/README.md

 # oblique-strategies-bangle-js
-Brian Eno's Oblique Strategies, the in the form of app for the [BangleJS watch](https://banglejs.com) (a watch that can run Javascript?).
+Brian Eno's Oblique Strategies, the in the form of app for the [BangleJS watch](https://banglejs.com).